tdwg/vocab/maintenance-specification.md

 ## **2 Administration**

 ### **2.1 Vocabulary Maintenance Interest Groups**
-At the time of the adoption of a vocabulary standard, an Interest Group charged specifically with the maintenance of that standard will be chartered.
-That Interest Group will be subject to the normal expectations described for Interest Groups in the TDWG Standards Development Process document [PROCESS].
+At the time of the adoption of a vocabulary standard, an Interest Group charged specifically with the maintenance of that standard will be designated.
+In the case of a major vocabulary that is likely to be subject to frequent changes, an Interest Group may be chartered specifically to maintain that vocabulary.
+In the case where a new vocabulary is related to an existing vocabulary having an existing maintaining Interest Group, maintenance of the new vocabulary may be assigned to the existing Interest Group.
+Several minor vocabularies may be maintained as a group by a single Maintenance Interest Group.
+The decision of maintenance responsibility for each vocabulary standard rests with the Executive Committee.

+The maintaining Interest Group will be subject to the normal expectations described for Interest Groups in the TDWG Standards Development Process document [PROCESS].
 If a TDWG vocabulary continues to be actively developed, a vocabulary maintenance Interest Group will not normally be disbanded.
 Therefore, if the Interest Group's convener is unable to continue in that role, that convener should be succeeded by a core member of the Interest Group.
 If there are no core members of the Interest Group that are able take on the role of convener, the Executive Committee will appoint a convener who will reorganize the Interest Group.

 If a TDWG vocabulary achieves a level of stability that makes its maintenance unnecessary, or if the status of the standard defining the vocabulary is changed to Retired Standard [STATUS], the Executive Committee may choose to disband the maintaining Interest Group.
+If necessary, the Executive Committee may reorganize the maintenance of existing vocabularies among Interest Groups in order to continue effective maintenance of those vocabularies.
+In any case, it should be made clear on the landing page of each vocabulary standard which Interest Group is responsible for the maintenance of that standard.
+See Section 3.1 of the TDWG Standards Documentation Specification [DOC-SPEC] for more information about standards landing pages.

 ### **2.2 Mechanisms for managing changes**
 The Interest Group charged with maintaining a vocabulary standard will maintain an issue tracking system and will assess proposed changes according to the procedures described in this document.
 The vocabulary maintenance Interest Group may also establish Task Groups to accomplish broader changes to the standard, such as creating or revising associated documents, or determining how the terms of the vocabulary might be used with a new technology.